 “While the price of urea has more or less stayed around Rs 500 over the past 6-7 years, that of DAP, for instance, has climbed from Rs 1,050 in 2010-11 to Rs 1,500 by June 2011 and is currently at Rs 1,900.
 It will definitely increase further.”

 this precipitous rise in fert prices means we are using more urea than anything else. which takes us back to the crisis in indian agricultural soils. another thing the fert ministry continues to turn a nelson’s eye to.

 Vijay Thakur (name changed) is a worried man.
 This fertiliser wholesaler in Karnal, Haryana, buys subsidised fertiliser from companies and sells it to retailers in this agricultural district about 120 km north of Delhi.
 It is a steady, if not hugely profitable, business.
 Thakur fears that might change this year.

-from the latest instalment on the fertiliser ministry’s strange attempt to redirect the fertiliser subsidy away from companies to farmers. sigh. take a look. also see these two stories (one and two) for context.
+from the latest instalment on the fertiliser ministry’s strange attempt to redirect the fertiliser subsidy away from companies to farmers. sigh. take a look.

 in the middle of this year, i wrote about india’s weakening agricultural soils.